KlugerLab/Ritornello/README.md

 # Using Ritornello:
 -basic usage

-`./Ritornello --Correct-PCR -f MySortedBamFile.bam `
+`./Ritornello -f MySortedBamFile.bam `

 Where `MySortedBamFile.bam` is an index/sorted bam file that can be obtained by first mapping the fastq files using an aligner (such as bowtie) and then sorting and indexing using samtools.
-We recommend the --Correct-PCR option unless you are fairly certain that PCR amplification bias wont be an issue.
-This option does increase runtime however.

 # Analyzing the output: